randreu27/Chatbot-Ultra-Pro-Max-Energy-CUPME/README.md

 # Running
 python main.py
 ```
 2. The API will be available at http://localhost:8000.

-### Running the Frontend
-The frontend is served by the FastAPI backend, so there's no need to start it separately.
-Simply access the application at http://localhost:8000 after starting the backend.
+Access the application at http://localhost:8000 after starting the backend.

 ## Using the Chatbot